top of page

 Chapter 1

 She had bought four outfits and four wigs, all at discount stores up and down the coast, from Marshall’s and T.J.
 Maxx to nondescript salons in dreary strip malls.
 Paid cash.
 Tonight she picked out a silky white blouse over tight blue jeans.
-A smear of bright pink lipstick, matching pink nails.
 The auburn wig with bangs.
 Fat reading glasses.
-Her bulging leather handbag slung over her shoulder, zipped tight.
+Topped off with a smear of bright pink lipstick.
 Her vibe: An office staffer meeting a friend for a drink at Happy Hour.

 As soon as the waitress set down her Bombay gin and tonic on a napkin, Cassie almost spilled it, getting it to her lips.